 Residence Life Housing Fees

-Review the housing room rates and fees to evaluate your cost of living.
+Review the housing room rates and fees to evaluate your cost of living on campus.
+Doing so will help you understand your options and know exactly how much you’re paying each semester.

-With your meal plan, you have access to top quality food on campus.
+With your meal plan, you have access to top quality food across campus.
+UMass offers a variety of different types.
 Learn more about the plans available and choose what’s best for you.

 A parking permit allows you to park regularly for the year with one fee.
 Parking meters exist in various locations throughout campus.
 To eliminate parking fees, consider walking, biking or utilizing PVTA, the local bus.